jazz-it/wii/README.md

 example for using multtiple extensions: `wii.sh php theme module inc js`

-Extensions (mp3) and predefined parameters (`--audio`, `--video` etc.) may not be combined with either other predefined parameters or keywords.
-Only extensions alone could be added multiple times if needed.
+Extensions and predefined parameters (`--audio`, `--video` etc.) may not be combined with either: other predefined parameters or extensions.
+Only extensions alone may be added multiple times if needed.

-Therefore, `wii.sh -a -v` or `wii.sh -a doc` will not work, but i.e. `wii.sh mp3 wav m4a` or `wii.sh -a` should work as expected.
+Therefore, `wii.sh -a -v` or `wii.sh docx -a doc` will not work, but i.e. `wii.sh mp3 wav m4a` or `wii.sh -a` should work as expected.